Beneish M-Score Definition

 In this case, since the M-score is -2.53, which is more than -2.22 t is probable that the company is a manipulator and thus analysts should be cautious about the same.

 Advantages of the Beneish M-Score

 Disadvantages of the Beneish M-Score

-- It is the probabilistic model which only gives the user the probability of manipulation and cannot detect the companies who manipulate financial statements.
+- It is the probabilistic model that only gives the user the probability of manipulation and cannot detect the companies that manipulate financial statements.